EternityForest/AnyoneCanDoIt/MathELI5.md

    "I carried this problem around in my head basically the whole time.
 I would wake up with it first thing in the morning, I would be thinking about it all day, and I would be thinking about it when I went to sleep.
 Without distraction I would have the same thing going round and round in my mind."

+## Imaginary Numbers

+These are numbers on a separate number line from the "real" ones.
+The imaginary unit, the equivalent of one, is the square root of minus one.

+Adding an imaginary number and a real number gives you a complex number, often seen as a point on the "complex plane", a 2D chart where going up means you're increasing the imaginary part.

+Surprisingly, these are extremely important, especially in electronics.

+Although, I can't say I have ever used one in a calculation myself.

+## Euler's Identity

+This is called "The most beautiful equation in the world".
+Named for Swiss mathematician Leonhard Euler, often considered one of, or even the greatest mathematician ever to live, it relates 5 fundamental constants in a way that you can't help but notice something special about, even if you don't really understand it.

+The equation is: e^(i*pi)+1=0

+The imaginary unit, e, pi, one, and zero.
+Exponentiation, multiplication, and addition, often seen as three "generations" of repeated addition.
+Within that imaginary unit, we have a reference to negative one(and thus, in some views, the concept of negation), and the square root operation.

+Within e, we find a reference to exponential growth and decay, and within pi, we have a reference to the circle, the sine wave, and many other related concepts.

+It shows in an instant the kind of logic mathematical minds find to be profound, and the kind of harmony and precision between the parts, all of which must be exactly as they are, by pure provable logic, with nothing added or removed.

+The real world is of course, messy, and trying to apply this kind of thinking to engineering doesn't always work.
+And in fact, many of us find the workings of nature, or our fellow living beings, with all their irrationality and imperfection, to be a more relevant kind of beauty to learn about.

+Nonetheless, Euler's Identity holds true by pure logic, and there is something very interesting about the fact that people, especially so long ago, were able to discover it.

+There are no arbitrary choices, every part fits by virtue of what the definition of what those parts are, and all those parts are fundamental constants and operations that appear over and over elsewhere, which gives us a feeling that this is more than just some "logic mind games" and represents a true discovery.

+Interestingly, according to Wikipedia, although it clearly and obviously follows from Euler's work in the 1700s, it is unknown who first stated it explicitly, (which to some, might further add to it's appeal as "Something that just *is*").

 ## Is Math Real?